-The Iaito Sword is a sword invented for practicing iaido and uses an alloy sword blade instead of the blade of a real sword.
-The other parts of the sword are often that of a real sword, such as the sheath, hilt, and other metal fittings.
-But since the blade is made of alloy, it has chromium painting over it.
-The chromium painting is resistant to rust, so even if you leave it unmaintained for a while it will not get rusty so fast.
+The iaito is a sword designed specifically for practicing iaido and uses an alloy blade instead of a ferrous metal like steel.
+However the other parts of the iaito are often indistinguishable from those of a real katana, such as the saya, tsuka, and other metal fittings.
+But since the blade is made of alloy, it has a chromium coating over it.
+The chromium painting is resistant to rust, so even if you leave it unattended for a while it will not deterioate that badly.
 It can get damaged with water, so if it gets wet you should wipe it with a dry cloth.
 For daily maintenance that should suffice.

-However, if it gets really dirty or if you wish to keep it for a very long time, I recommend the following maintenance.
+However, if it gets really dirty or if you wish to keep it in good condition for a very long time, we recommend the following maintenance.

 Dusting powder contains powder from whetstones.
 Like compound powder, it is designed to remove old oil and polish the blade to regain the shine.
 If you use such dusting powder on a blade with chromium painting, it will cause gashing and the plating peeling off.
-So please never do that.
 If the plating peels off the alloy will get rusty.

-- Putting a lot of sword oil on the blade
+2. Putting excessive amounts of oil on the blade

-Unlike a real sword, the Iaito Sword is resistant to rust, so there is no need to put lots of sword oil on to it.
-If you put too much oil then put it back into the sheath, the wood of the sheath will absorb the oil and the mouth of the sheath will become loose and the wood can be damaged.
+Unlike a real sword, the Iaito Sword is resistant to rust, so there is no need to put lots of oil on to it.
+If you put too much oil on and then put it back into the saya, the wood of the saya will absorb the oil and the mouth will become loose and the wood can be damaged.

-The Iaito Sword is designed as a practice sword based on the real sword, but unlike the real sword it is not designed with consideration that uses would take them apart.
+The Iaito Sword is designed as a practice sword based on a real katana, but unlike a katana it is not designed with the consideration that users would disassemble them.
 Unless you have a high level of knowledge and skills, do not take it apart yourself.
-Contact a specialist like Tozando.
+Contact a specialist like Tozando if you think advanced maintenance is required.
 If you forcefully remove the blade from the shaft, it will cause the sword to become lose and the shaft to get damaged, which can be very dangerous.

 |Did you like what you've just read?
 Check this out.|